Reviews

 It was very erotic—I found myself breathless at times—it may not be the same for a man—but women will love it.

-– Patricia Fagan RN
+-- Patricia Fagan, RN

 Kneading You

 Where do I begin?
 I read this in one sitting (with an occasional bathroom break).
 I got sucked in totally by the story.
-The characters are compelling, though tortured and doomed from the start.
+The characters are compelling, though tortured and doomed form the start.
 I interacted with Jack and Misty, talked back to them, urged them on, reined them in.
-I was exhausted when I finished and found myself relieved to be in the van with Jack, driving round and round in foreign territory, praying to myself that he’d not find her.
+I was exhausted when I finished and found myself relieved to be in the van with Jack, driving round and round in foreign territory, praying to myself that he'd not find her.
 Dear God, the suffering has to end!

 Your utter and complete faithfulness to telling the story, the whole story, no glossing over, not posturing, not romanticizing, is so brutally honest.

--–Sharon Whitehead Professor of English
+-- Sharon Whitehead, Professor of English

 Artists spend their entire life in search of truth and beauty.
 When they discover it, they're devastated by what they'd found.